Best CPU for gaming in 2023 – top picks from AMD and Intel

 We’ve made our selection of the best CPUs for gaming by taking two critical factors into consideration.
 These are the price-to-performance ratio and their future-proof nature on the market.
 After all, you’re likely to keep the same processor for at least a couple of years before upgrading.
 In order to help you make the right choice, we’ve waded through all available options for the best for many consumers.

 Seeing that processors are a two-horse race, AMD or Intel, both with their own entry-level, mid-range, and high-end models, we’ve taken all budgets and preferences into account.
 Whether you want the bleeding edge or something on the budget side of the scale, you’ll find it in our ranking list.
+This is a best-for-gaming list too, bear in mind.
+It may not feature some top processors we feel aren’t specifically focused on frame rates in your favorite titles or power consumption.
+That’s what this list is for, and our sole focus is to get you the best gaming CPU possible.

-Best CPU for gaming in 2023
+Best CPU for gaming in 2023 – top picks from AMD and Intel

 - Support for DDR4 and DDR5 RAM